mbrubeck/telegraphy/README.markdown

     EOF

 You can also use Rack middleware to add features like OpenID or password authentication.
+For example, to add (not very secure) basic authentication, you could add this above the `run` line in `config.ru`:

+    use Rack::Auth::Basic do |username, password|
+      username == 'me' && password == 'foo'
+    end

 Check your server documentation and the [Sinatra Book][2] for more Rack configuration instructions.

 To do